xa17d/saveto/README.md

 Exporting data from any app into a file made simple.
 Just open the share options, select "Save To…" and choose the target file.
 Done.
 No permissions required.

+Very first release of "Save To…".
+Adds the app to the "sharing" and "open with" options on your device.
+When opened, allows to store the shared data into a file.
+It can then be viewed in the Gallery or another app.

 ## Screenshots

 * Make sure status bar is empty